 - Make recommendations in relation to those policies, controls and procedures; and

 Regulation 21 of the MLR requires a relevant person, where appropriate to the size and nature of the business, to establish an independent audit function.
 This does not necessarily need to be an external audit, however, it will need to be conducted by someone in the firm who is independent of the Risk/Compliance/Anti Money Laundering (AML) function, but equally has enough AML knowledge to be able to conduct the audit.
 It is important to note that any findings in an Audit Report carried out under regulation 21 are disclosable to the Regulator.

 A Firm may choose to conduct an internal Money Laundering Audit as routine procedure, being a way of checking whether the Firm’s policies, controls and procedures are up to date and comply with the MLR.
 The Audit report in these circumstances would remain for internal purposes only and confidential to the firm.

-A review of all the Firm’s AML policies and procedures, Firm Risk Assessment and the Firm’s matter-based Risk Assessment is conducted by the Auditor.
+Firstly, a review of all the firm’s AML policies and procedures, Firm Risk Assessment and the Firm’s matter-based Risk Assessment is conducted by the auditor.

 - Explain what was examined for that specific regulation.

 - Document findings of areas of compliance and non-compliance as well as identifying areas for recommended improvement in behaviour and practice.
 It should be made clear which areas the firm is compliant, non-compliant or partially compliant.